FBI-LEEDA ON-LINE DISTANCE LEARNING PROGRAM

 Click here to download a brochure

-FBI-LEEDA announces a Leadership Integrity on-line distance learning program that focuses on the importance of ethics, integrity and procedural justice to the daily operation of law enforcement agencies.
+FBI-LEEDA announces an ethics on-line distance learning program that focuses on the importance of ethics, integrity and procedural justice to the daily operation of law enforcement agencies.
 Law enforcement officers are held to a high standard and require a level of public trust, commonly known as police legitimacy.
 When officers display conduct unbecoming, public trust is eroded and the image of an agency is tarnished.
 This program will provide lessons in reasoning that lead officers to appropriate decisions and resolutions.

 Module One: Ethics, Integrity & Procedural Justice